It had been a thousand years since he’d seen this lake.

 He glanced at the forest in front of him, took a step sideways, closed the door of the car with a small slam.
 He knew it wouldn’t stay shut unless he did.

 And then, only then, did he turn to look at the lake.
-He swiveled his head from left to right and took in the surrounding forests.
+He swivelled his head from left to right and took in the surrounding forests.
 He smiled softly and a sense of deep calm filled him as he walked toward the water’s edge.

-Raising his palm to the lake, he slid his arm sideways as if wiping off a window.
+Raising his palm to the lake, he slid his arm sideways as if wiping a window.
 He watched his hand move from one side of the lake right across to the other.
 And wipe off the view he did.

-A small island appeared in the very center of the lake.
+A small island appeared in the very centre of the lake.
 In his current condition he couldn’t tell how large it was, couldn’t tell how far away it was and it was only through the remnants of his power he understood and could see the island itself.

 His voice when he spoke was deep, round, and full.
 It was a voice that would brook no interference, could cow the weak and impress the strong.
-At the moment, however, he spoke in a soft, respectful way and his only words were, “My Lady.”
+At the moment however he spoke in a soft, respectful way and his only words were, “My Lady.”